WCBROW01/math-parsing/README.md

 ## Using Reverse Polish notation

-You can switch between infix and Reverse Polish notation using the `stackmode` command.
+You can switch between infix and Reverse Polish notation using the stackmode command.
 In this mode, the infix parsing stage of the program is skipped entirely and whatever you type will be provided directly to the stack machine that evaluates expressions.
 Each part of the expression is separated by a space or comma.
 Including parentheses does absolutely nothing, and any present will be skipped.
 This is allowed purely in case it makes expressions easier to read.
-Currently, providing expressions with too many operators or operands invokes undefined behavior.
+Currently, providing expressions with extra operators or operands is undefined behavior.

 ### Arithmetic operations